-In the following, we will class the aphid DEGs in several categories using as criteria whether or not the genes are deregulated in specific conditions (plant host species and virus identity).
-The rationale is to identify genes that are general players in plant-virus-aphid interactions (i.e. deregulated by both viruses and in both host plants) and genes that are specifically deregulated either by one virus species or in one host species.
-Then, we extract aphid DEGs related to one virus and conserved regardless of the host plant to highlight virus species/transmission mode-specific genes that are not sensitive to the host plant identity.
-Finally, we compare TuYV vs CaMV effects on each host plant to reveal additional, host plant-specific, ‘manipulation strategies’ linked to the virus transmission mode.
+In the following section, aphid DEGs were classified in several categories using as criteria whether or not the genes were differentially expressed in specific conditions (plant host species and virus identity) (Figure 4).
+The rationale was to identify genes that were general players in plant-virus-aphid interactions (i.e. deregulated by both viruses and on both host plants; Figure 4a) and genes that were specifically deregulated either by one virus species or by one host species.
+Then, we extracted aphid DEGs related to one virus and conserved regardless of the host plant to highlight virus species/transmission mode-specific genes that were not sensitive to the host plant identity (Figure 4b).
+Finally, we compared TuYV vs CaMV effects on each host plant to reveal additional, host plant-specific, ‘manipulation strategies’ linked to the virus transmission mode (Figure 4c).

 Common deregulated genes in aphids feeding on CaMV- and TuYV-infected Arabidopsis and Camelina

-We first focus on aphid DEGs that are common for both CaMV and TuYV infections and both host plants to identify DEGs related to general infection/stress responses (Table 1).
-We first discuss upregulated DEGs followed by downregulated DEGs.
+In this analysis we extracted genes differentially up- or downregulated under all conditions.
+In the case of downregulated but not of upregulated genes, we found some genes homologs where one homolog was downregulated for one virus and another one for the other virus (Table 1).
+For example, we identified two potentially secreted homologous cathepsin B-like proteases (g8486 for aphids infesting TuYV-infected plants and g24532 for aphids infesting CaMV-infected plants).
+These homologs were included in the analysis.
+The rationale was that one specific host or infection condition might deregulate a specific gene but that the overall effect on plant aphid interactions might be the same or very similar for both genes (in this case the two cathepsin Bs might have a similar role as saliva effectors).

 1a Aphid genes UPREGULATED by both VIRUSES on both PLANTS